 Mountains actually discovered the power of the foreign film market back in 1973.

 Earl Owensby was a former mill worker, industrial tool salesman, inventor, and entrepreneur who had a knack for experimenting (and succeeding) with unique business ventures.
 One day he decided to go into the filmmaking after watching the financial success of the film Walking Tall.
 Walking Tall was a low budget action picture shot in McMinnville, Tenn., outside of the confines of the Hollywood establishment.
 Owensby thought he could follow the same model and logic to success, and decided to build a movie studio in between Shelby and Boiling Springs, North Carolina.
-His first film Challenge went on to gross over $20 million worldwide; that’s not bad for a film that cost $1 million to make.
+His first film Challenge went on to gross over $20 million worldwide; that’s not bad for a film that cost less than $1 million to make and market.
 And nobody was more surprised than Owensby, that this North Carolina film he produced and also starred in, somehow found an overseas audience.
 In a personal interview, he shared these thoughts with me about the experience.

 “I accidentally stumbled into the overseas market.
 Cinemation Industries picked up Challenge, and paid me a lot of money.
-They distributed it worldwide, and when they went bankrupted we got Challenge back.
+They distributed it worldwide, and when they went bankrupt, we got Challenge back.
 And when we got Challenge back, we also got the books and the auditing on it, and that’s how I realized there’s an international market.
 People over in South Africa paid over $20,000 for the rights to show it, and in Germany, like $80,000.
 I was like ‘wait a minute, you mean these people are buying it.’
 When I first made the movie I was thinking about getting it in Georgia, North and South Carolina, it ain’t going to be New York and Hollywood.
 But all of a sudden it was there.
 (After that) I didn’t care if my movies were ever released here or not, it didn’t make no difference to me.
 I was like, if you want to play it, play it.
 If you don’t, well, I wasn’t going to worry about it, because I had that cash flow coming from the international market,” said Owensby.